picasso/zu-translate/README.md

 ```

-You can change the minimum values ​​of the required versions for your plugin/theme by passing additional parameters to the `is_compatible` method (but these values ​​cannot be less than those required for __Zukit__ to work):
+You can change the minimum values ​​of the required versions for your plugin/theme by passing additional parameters to the `is_compatible` method (but these values ​​cannot be less than those required for __Zukit__ to work) or define them in your plugin/theme header (see below):

 ```php
 // compatibility check for Zukit